mtr6093/Project-2/readme.md

 ## Future Development

-The user stories below are for future development:
+In addition to fixing the known issues, the user stories below are for future development:

 1. Create new/additional shopping lists